Peatland and Nature Conservation International Library (PeNCIL)

 The globally unique collection currently comprises 25,000 publications related to peatlands and nature conservation, of which over 5,000 books have meanwhile been catalogued and made accessible via the Greifswald University OPAC system.
 The library is located in a historic villa at Ellernholzstraße 1/3 close to Greifswald Central Station and institutions of the Greifswald Mire Centre.

 Most books can - after ordering in OPAC - be consulted in the reading room of the central university library for max.
 14 days.
 Opportunities for studying old and rare books and for longer-term research studies in the peatland library can be inquired under bibliothek(at)greifswaldmoor.de.
 In addition, the library stock is gradually being digitalised and made accessible online in the Digital Library of Mecklenburg-Vorpommern.
+The digitalisation is supported by the Ministry of Education, Science and Culture of Mecklenburg-Western Pommerania.

 For questions or more information concerning PeNCIL please write to bibliothek(at)greifswaldmoor.de.